Innovation output

 - How has the adoption of OS resources impacted the innovative capabilities of your organisation?

 Other issues might be related to the technical design of the survey and its representativeness.
 When the metric aims to measure contributions across multiple organisations, particularly for getting a metric representative of an entire industry (e.g., pharmaceutical sector) or a geographical area (e.g., a region), ensuring a representative sample can be challenging.
 Further, self-selection and other subjective biases might affect the representativeness of the analysis.
-For instance, when evaluating these metrics across various types of organisations, such as for-profit and non-profit entities, there may be variations in their willingness to disclose information.
-Private companies, which often link patent filings to innovation output, may exhibit reluctance in revealing their use of OS inputs in product development.
-Additionally, profit-oriented organisations might be cautious about publicising their reliance on OS inputs, fearing customer backlash regarding the pricing of their products and services.
+Different types of organisations, such as for-profit and non-profit entities, may vary in their willingness to disclose OS usage data..
+Private companies, particularly those linking patents to innovation output, may be reluctant to reveal their reliance on OS resources.
+Additionally, profit-oriented organisations may avoid publicly acknowledging OS contributions to avoid potential customer concerns about product pricing.

 - Analysis of patents’ data.